rahit/fastsemsim/fastsemsim/documentation/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example the Gene Ontology embedded in FastSemSim is loaded.
 The quick example loads the Gene Ontology in one simple call.
 The more complete example explores some of the parameters that can be used.

 Please refer to the FastSemSim API section for a detailed description of the function to load ontologies.

+The complete example code is available in the file fastsemsim/examples/load_ontology.py within the source tarball of FastSemSim.

 The quick way
 -------------------------